 Pain When Peeing

-If you’re experiencing pain when you pee, you may have a common urinary tract infection (UTI).
+If you’re experiencing pain when you pee, you may have a common urinary tract infection (UTI) which can be helped by a number of common cystitis treatments.
 Whilst these are not necessarily sexually transmitted, they can occur as a result of sexual activity when bacteria from around the genitals can find its way into the pee hole (urethra) and onwards during sex.
 Most UTIs can pass without antibiotics if you drink lots of water and avoid sexual contact for a week or two.